crbwin/starter-hugo-academic/content/publication/why-toolbox-matters/index.md

 # Summary.
 An optional shortened abstract.

 summary: 'What does emotion regulation look like in everyday life?
-Emotion regulation in daily life is far more diverse than typically studied: most strategy combinations are unique, yet many different combinations can be effective when they share key underlying qualities.'
+We find emotion regulation in daily life is far more diverse than typically studied: most strategy combinations are unique, yet many different combinations can be effective when they share key underlying qualities.'

 tags: []